In this article:

 - You start experiencing several symptoms associated with an ovarian cyst.

 - You suffer from unmanageable pain in and around the abdomen.

 - Your period flow becomes abnormally heavy or light.

-It becomes even more crucial to seek medical help if the following symptoms constantly plague you for a minimum period of 2 weeks:
+It becomes even more crucial to seek medical help if the following symptoms persist for more than 2 weeks: